wozznik/Slider-Menu/README.md

 To use Slider Menu in your application, you need:

-1) Put the "slider_menu" folder inside your application root folder Ex: path_to_www/MyApp/slider_menu
+1) Copy the "slider_menu" folder inside your application root folder Ex: path_to_www/MyApp/slider_menu

 2) Add following code at the beginning of your app.js: